hot-glue-for-rails/hot-glue/README.md

  <% end %>
 ```

-This works for both regular fields, association fields, and alt lookup fields.
+This works for both regular fields, association fields.

 When mixing the show only, update show only, and Pundit features, notice that the show only + update show only will act to override whatever the policy might say.